dvoiss/amazon-library-search/README.md

 # A script to run before I go to the library...

 I wrote this after going to the library to return a book, at which point I needed to check my Amazon wishlist (which serves as my reading to-do list) to see what to get next.
 A smaller branch of the Chicago Library meant 90% of the items on my list weren't stocked at this location or were checked out.
-This script finds items that are *available to be checked out*.
+This script finds items that are *available to be checked out* and ignores items that the library doesn't have or has but are in transit, checked out, on hold, etc.

 This script grabs my Amazon wishlist, filters by books, and uses [Nokogiri](http://www.nokogiri.org) to parse the books into a collection (Amazon does not expose wishlists via an api).
 The ISBN is parsed from Amazon and sent to [Library Thing](http://www.librarything.com)'s ISBN api to get related ISBN numbers for the same book; when a book has a new edition it is given a different ISBN number (some books on my wishlist have 20+ numbers).